ssaeed85/dsc-ph4-TweetSentimentAnalysis-NLP/Workspace/Luke/draft_README.md

 Tweets — brief, character-limited posts that are shared on [Twitter](https://help.twitter.com/en/using-twitter/types-of-tweets) by users) — were scraped and analyzed by human contributors to determine if the text of the tweet contained a positive, negative, or neutral/non-existent sentiment toward a named tech brand or product, e.g. iPhone or Android.
 Using the ground truths provided by these labels, we employ natural language processing (NLP) techniques to predict whether a string of text (like a tweet) contains a sentiment toward a product.

 Using the Natural Language Toolkit (NLTK) package for Python, along with machine learning tools from scikit-learn, we built several classification models that were able to predict with varying degrees of accuracy whether a tweet contained any emotion toward a product whatsoever, and whether that emotion was positive or negative.
-Future iterations of our analysis would incorporate more refined upsampling techniques to address class imbalance, and ______ ______.
+Festival organizers and administrators can use this framework to gauge attendee sentiment and address audience needs in a swift and appropriate fashion.
+Future iterations of our analysis would incorporate more refined upsampling techniques to address class imbalance, training the model on tweets written in languages other than English, and models that identify more *specific* sentiments like emergency.

 ## Business Problem